 image

 The skeletal system plays several important roles in the functioning of the human body.
 The structure of the human skeleton provides support for the body, which would otherwise struggle to remain upright during routine daily activity.
-The ability to remain upright leads to a further function of the skeleton in maintaining imagepostureperformanceprotection.
+The ability to remain upright leads to a further function of the skeleton in maintaining postureimageprotectionperformance.

 This is your 1st attempt!
 You get 3 marks for each one you get right.
 Good luck!